ashtons/ashtons/README.md

 Rocket Task (macOS) Menu bar task timer for solo developers.
 [Product Page](https://schimera.com/products/rocket-task/)

+CardShark (Apple Watch and iOS) Loyalty and Barcode app to easily manage a variety of barcodes.

 I specialise in MVP and prototype development using rapid iterations